-Effective 1 January 2021, higher fines will be imposed for certain violations of the Law No. 6502 on Protection of Consumers (“Consumer Protection Law“).
-The fines will increase by 9.11% from 2020.
+Effective 1 January 2022, higher fines will be imposed for certain violations under the Law No. 6502 on Protection of Consumers (“Consumer Protection Law“).
+The fines will increase by 36.20% from 2021.

 In particular, companies that:

 - Used unfair terms or failed to use 12-point bold type with clear language in consumer agreements; failed to provide a guarantee certificate; or failed to provide explicit and legible safety information to consumers for goods deemed potentially harmful to consumers or the environment will be subject to a fine of TRY 615 (approximately USD 40) per violation.